Skip to content

 By planting nasturtiums with the right plants, you can improve their growth, deter⁤ pests, and attract beneficial insects.

-Here are some ⁢of the best companion plants for nasturtiums:
+me ⁢of the best companion plants for nasturtiums:

 • Tomatoes.
 Nasturtiums help to deter tomato ⁢pests, such as aphids and whiteflies.
 They⁢ also attract beneficial insects, such as ladybugs and lacewings, ⁢which help to control pests.